-Item: City Council May 17, 2016 OPD is establishing the following process to seek recommendations concerning policy, training, and the discipline process from IAD, Skelly officers, supervisors, attorneys, and others:
+OPD developed a process to review recommendations concerning policy, training, and the discipline process from IAD, Skelly officers, supervisors, attorneys, and others.
+The process includes

-- The IAD Civilian Manager will track the recommended policy and training changes and provides recommendations from IAD reports to the Research and Planning Manager (policy) and the Training Section Commander (training).
-The recommendations concerning the discipline process will be addressed within IAD. - The Force Review Board Coordinator will continue to route deliverables concerning policy to the Research and Planning Manager and deliverables concerning training to the Training Section Commander. - Skelly officers notify the Research and Planning Manager of policy recommendations and the Training Section Commander of training recommendations.
+- The IAD Civilian Manager tracks the recommended policy and training changes and provides recommendations from IAD reports to the Research and Planning Manager (policy) and the Training Section Commander (training).
+The recommendations concerning the discipline process are addressed within IAD. - The Force Review Board Coordinator continues to route deliverables concerning policy to the Research and Planning Manager and deliverables concerning training to the Training Section Commander. - Skelly officers notify the Research and Planning Manager of policy recommendations and the Training Section Commander of training recommendations. - The Office of the City Attorney continues to notify the Research and Planning Manager of policy recommendations and the Training Section Commander of training recommendations resulting from arbitrations.